 2017 Fields Family Wines Vermentino (“vur-men-tino”) has a dry, and very refreshing lemon verbena, apricot, white peach character.
 It’s a great wine to pair with seafood or pesto!

 Once you try some of these wines, we bet you’ll be back for more.
-In case you missed it, check out Five Rut-Busting Red Wines from Lodi California.
+In case you missed it, check out Four Rut-Busting Red Wines from Lodi California.